xHain-hackspace/xhain-website/content/en/support.md

 ## Donations

-If you would like to support us, you're welcome to donate a small or bigger amount to the following bank account:
+You are also welcome to support us with one-time donations to the following account:

-Accountholder: xHain hack+makespace gemeinnützige UG (haftungsbeschränkt)<br>
+- **Accountholder**: xHain hack+makespace gemeinnützige UG (haftungsbeschränkt)
-GLS Bank<br>
+- **Bank**: GLS Bank
-IBAN: DE72 4306 0967 1050 8465 00<br>
+- **IBAN**: DE72 4306 0967 1050 8465 00
-BIC: GENODEM1GLS
+- **BIC**: GENODEM1GLS

-You’ll receive a donation receipt, if you add your contact information to the reference! :)

-## Renting the Place

-You can rent xHain for a small conference or an event.
-Huge birthday parties may not be advisable, but if you’re planning a workshop, if you’re looking for an unconventional place for your meetings, if you want to screen your movie or if you’re looking for a creative environment where you can write your fan fiction, just contact us and we’ll work out the details.
+If you write contact information in the payment reference, we will also issue a donation receipt.